Last Updated on 5 June 2026

 Best tombs in the Valley of the Kings

-- Tomb of Ramesses IV (KV2): one of the most accessible and best-preserved tombs in the valley, with an enormous granite sarcophagus elevated at the bottom of the tomb and a gorgeous astronomical ceiling depicting Nut, the goddess of the sky, stars, and cosmos
+- Tomb of Ramesses IV (KV2): one of the most accessible and best-preserved tombs in the valley, with an enormous granite sarcophagus elevated at the bottom of the tomb and a gorgeous astronomical ceiling depicting Nut, goddess of the sky— this is the best of the standard tombs, in my opinion!

 - Tomb of Merneptah (KV8): one of the longest, deepest tombs with a granite sarcophagus at the bottom, its corridors lined with reliefs that still show traces of their original colour— perhaps my least favourite of those recommended here, so visit the other four first and see if you have time

-- Tomb of Ramesses V/VI (KV9): one of the most visually impressive tombs in the whole valley and the cheapest special ticket (= high value!), with ceilings covered in intricate astronomical scenes from the Book of the Heavens (special ticket: 220EGP / $4USD)
+- Tomb of Ramesses V/VI (KV9): one of the most visually impressive tombs in the whole valley and the highest-value special ticket (not to be missed!!), with ceilings covered in intricate astronomical scenes from the Book of the Heavens (special ticket: 220EGP / $4USD)

-- Tomb of Seti I (KV17): the finest tomb in Egypt and certainly my personal favourite, with extraordinary depth, vivid colour, and incredibly detailed carvings that make the artwork feel almost alive (special ticket: 2200EGP / $42USD)—I know it’s expensive, but if you love ancient Egypt, do not skip this!!!
+- Tomb of Seti I (KV17): the finest tomb in Egypt and certainly my personal favourite, with extraordinary depth, vivid colour, and incredibly detailed carvings that make the artwork feel almost alive— it’s expensive, but if you love ancient Egypt, do not skip this! (special ticket: 2200EGP / $42USD)

 👑 IS IT WORTH VISITING VALLEY OF THE QUEENS?